 Our NoNo Pro Review

-We had several testers try out a NoNo Pro unit, and the overall consensus is that it is not superior to shaving or waxing.
-Our testers reported a distinct smell of burning hair while using the unit.
-Although it is claimed that NoNo Pro works for all hair types, we found that it worked better on finer hair.
+We had several testers try out a NoNo Pro unit in late 2013, and the overall consensus was that it was not superior to shaving or waxing.
+Our testers also reported a distinct smell of burning hair while using the unit.
+Although it is claimed that NoNo Pro works for all hair types, we found that it worked better on fine than coarse hair.
 Those with finer, lighter hair reported slightly better results than those with thick, coarse hair.
-There was never a sense that any of our testers felt their skin was completely smooth or stubble-free while using the product.
-Another concern not often mentioned is the time investment.
-Each session requires more time and patience than some consumers may expect.
+Our testers did not feel that their skin was completely smooth or stubble-free while using the product, a sentiment that has been echoed by other online reviews.
+Another concern which is not often mentioned is the time investment.
+Each session may require more time and patience than some consumers expect.

 NoNo Pro is billed as painless, but we found the product does provide a sensation that, to some, could be described as painful.
 This sensation varies based on the user’s pain threshold.
 Some testers describe it is prickly, while we also heard complaints that it created a burning sensation.